adrianre12/DGExt/README.md

 ## Install
-This requires the Free assets 'Devion Games Inventory Manager' or the Paid for 'RPG Kit' Optionally it is possible to add item outlining the free asset 'Quick Outline'.
+This requires the Free assets 'Devion Games Inventory Manager' or the Paid for 'RPG Kit' Optionally it is possible to add item outlining with the free asset 'Quick Outline'.

 Steps to run the demo;
 - Create a new Unity Project.